4whatspc3/Project-Admin-Dashboard/README.md

 # Project-Admin-Dashboard
+This project involved creating a custom dashboard to visualize work-related data and personal interests.

-I'm going to build a full dashboard design.
-The goal here is to rely on Grid for the majority of the layout work.
+The goal was to rely on CSS Grid for the majority of the layout work.